 #5 Be serious about what’s on the page

 This doesn’t mean your content has to be serious, but it does mean you should take it seriously.
 Do you have a page with only 15 words?
 That’s all you could say about the subject?
 You don’t even have any images, PDFs, or other content?
 If you aren’t serious about providing users with the content they want, then how can they take you seriously?

 In a world where information is at our fingertips and there are 3.5 billion searches per day, if people can’t find what they want on your site they’ll just go elsewhere.
-Not only that, but Google and Bing consider copy volume a critical component to proper SEO.
+Not only that, but Google and Bing consider copy volume a critical component to proper SEO content writing.
 Without enough quality content, the search engines won’t bother to rank your pages.
 The minimum number of words per page has changed drastically over time.
 Several years ago, 250 words was considered plenty of content.
 Just a couple years ago, 500 was considered the bare minimum.
 Lately, we’ve been seeing much better results with content that is 1,500 to 2,000 words long, and some of the highest ranking content is even 2,500 to 3,000 words long.
 The main idea behind such lengthy content is positioning yourself as an authority on the topic.
 Creating one page that covers all aspects of your primary keyword, with sections for your secondary keywords, is considered one of the best ways to get your pages ranking highly.

 But how do you write quality content that also converts readers into customers?
 It’s not enough to just tell readers about your product or service.
 You want to compel them to not only purchase, but to purchase from you!
 Learn more about SEO copywriting and create the kind of content that your readers want and need.
 Quality content satisfies users, which in turn satisfies the search engines and therefore helps you rank higher.